Skip to Content

 • Eyes and Legs: Yellow

-• Cere: Gray in color
+• Cere: Gray

 Juveniles display a mottled mix of brown, gray, and buff on their backs and wing coverts, with a lighter brown head and underparts, gradually fading to the adult plumage over time.
-Gurney’s Eagle is distinguished by its powerful flight, often observed as a solitary figure or in pairs, unless in the presence of abundant food sources.
+Gurney’s Eagle is distinguished by its powerful flight, often observed as a solitary figure or in pairs unless in the presence of abundant food sources.

 Wahlberg’s Eagle